St. Lawrence High School, Kolkata

 St. Lawrence High School is a private Catholic primary and secondary school for boys, located in Kolkata, West Bengal, India.
-It is among the top 5 schools in Kolkata.
 The school was founded in 1810 and run by the Jesuits, initially in Baithakhana, Sealdah, as an elementary school which came to be known as St. John Chrysostom School.
 It was renamed in January 1937 by Fr.
 Lawrence Rodriques, S.J. as St. Lawrence High School.
-The school caters for approximately 3,000 students.
+The school caters for approximately 1600 students.

 History

 St.Lawrence High School traces its roots to an elementary school at the Church of Our Lady of Dolours at Baithakkhana, Sealdah, in 1810.
 In 1855 it was known as St. John Chrysostom's School and prepared students for the Lower Primary Examination.
 In 1902 it became the site of St. Ann’s Orphanage and included Upper Primary School; teaching was in Bengali but instruction in English was included.
 In 1913 teaching turned to English and boys were prepared for the Junior Cambridge Course.
 In 1920 the University of Calcutta recognized Chrysostom as a high school, with its first graduation in 1922.
 At that time the school at 126 Bow Bazar Street occupied one floor of a building that had a printery on the ground floor and the top floor housed boarders; it had no playground.
 In the 1930s Fr.
 Lawrence Rodriques S.J. held Sunday raffles to purchase St. Xavier's College land at Ballygunge.
 In January 1937 he was able to open a large new school there, featuring tall eucalyptus trees, a flower garden, and playground.
 Rodrigues rechristened the school after his namesake, Lawrence of Rome.

-The 1950s saw the addition of a primary school block and Jesuit residence, and a National Cadet Corps Air Wing arrived on campus.
-In 1976 the Higher Secondary Department was opened with majors in commerce and in science.
-In 1981 the boarding school, formerly on the top floor of the school, was built on the site of the former swimming pool, and the chapel moved to that building.
-In 1984 the school library was opened and two years later a special computer room.
-In 2014 Wavreil conference and meeting hall was added.

 The school maintains as a goal to uplift the poor, to show equal respect for all castes, creeds, and social strata, and to promote unity in diversity.
 It would implement the Jesuit ideal of forming "persons for and with others."